Don't Wait For Me

 |

-On 19th and 20th October Lyn records a TV appearance on Wednesday at Eight (Thames Television).
-Hosted by Tom O'Connor, the show also features appearances by comedian Jim Davidson and ventriloquist Roger De Courcey and Nookie Bear.
-Top the bill is Frankie Vaughan.
+On 19th and 20th October Lyn records a TV appearance on Wednesday at Eight (Thames Television, Series 1, Episode 4).
+Broadcast on 1st December, the show is hosted by Tom O'Connor and features appearances by comedian Billy Dainty and the Opportunity Knocks stars Peters & Lee.

 Meanwhile, the New Seekers support Andy Williams for a week at the London Palladium and, on 5th November, release a second single, I Wanna Go Back (CBS 4786).

-Lyn ends the year with a "record breaking" season in panto (23rd December - 5th February) at the Davenport Theatre, Stockport, starring with the comedy duo Little and Large in Jack and the Beanstalk.
+Lyn ends the year with a "record breaking" season in panto (23rd December - 5th February) at the Davenport Theatre, Stockport, starring with the comedy duo Little and Large in Jack & The Beanstalk.
 Lyn's sister Mandi also joins the cast as a member of the Chorus.

 The New Seekers had been gone for two years but they hadn't been forgotten!
 In an episode of the popular TV programme The Good Life entitled Home Sweet Home, Margo accosts her husband Jerry as he sits on the settee with his headphones on: